-- The student must develop an academic advising plan with their advisor - The student must bring their CGAP up to the probation range by the end of the evaluation period following the appeal
+- The student must develop an academic advising plan with his/her advisor; - The student must bring his/her CGAP up to the probation range by the end of the evaluation period following the appeal.

 If the student meets the above conditions, s/he may remain in school, and is considered to be making SAP so long as the student's CGAP does not fall below the probation range.